btettehquaye/ALTSCHOOL-2ND-SEMESTER-EXAMS/README.md

 ```bash
 ./bash-script bertha bertha
 ```
-the 1st ARG is for the DB_USERNAME and DB_DATABASE
+The 1st Argument is for the DB_USERNAME and DB_DATABASE

-the 2nd ARG is for the DB_PASSWORD
+The 2nd Argument is for the DB_PASSWORD

 > **NOTE**: whatever username and password you are using it must align with the username and password in the .env file